KolmogorovLab/Wakhan/README.md

 * `--tumor-vcf` VCF file to plot snps frequencies, ratios and LOH regions (Note: phased VCF is required in tumor-only mode)

-* `--breakpoints` For segmentation to use in CN estimation, structural variations/breakpoints VCF is required
+* `--breakpoints` For segmentation to use in CN estimation, structural variations/breakpoints VCF file is required

 ## Optional parameters
-* `--phaseblock-flipping-enable` enabling phaseblock flipping in coverage plots (enabled: by default)
+* `--phaseblock-flipping-enable` enabling phaseblock flipping in coverage plots (default: enabled)

 * `--phaseblocks-enable` enabling phaseblocks display in coverage plots

 * `--contigs` List of contigs (chromosomes, default: chr1-22) to be included in the plots (Note: chrX, chrY support in CNA plots is not included yet) [e.g., chr1-22,X,Y]

+* `--cut-threshold` Maximum cut threshold for coverage (readdepth) plots [default: 100]

 * `--without-phasing` enable it if CNA analysis is being performed without phasing